 A download window will open.
 Save the .sql file somewhere on your computer.

-Next, click the name of the brand new database on the left-hand side.
+Next, click the name of the new DB on the left-hand side.

-We will now import the information into the empty database.
+We will now import the information into the empty shell.
 Click Import from the menu bar at the top.
-Select the .sql file you just downloaded and let phpMyAdmin import the database.
+Select the .sql file you just downloaded and let phpMyAdmin import the DB.